wilso663/Watzit/README.md

 https://www.iconfinder.com/iconfinder

 Please visit their profile on iconfinder if you would like to reference or use any of their works.
+The repository code is free for redistribution and editing.

 ## Known Bugs
 There is currently a bug where finding a match replays the flip animation for the currently flipped card and not the second flipped card.